Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \begin{itemize} \item \textit{Local zodiacal light.} Sunlight scattered by interplanetary dust within the inner Solar System produces the dominant diffuse background at optical wavelengths.
 Its surface brightness at high ecliptic latitude is typically \(22.5\)–\(23.0\)\,mag arcsec\(^{-2}\) \citep{Leinert1998}, corresponding to

 Spatial structure in the zodiacal cloud (e.g.\ dust bands, circumsolar ring) can introduce gradients of tens of percent across a telescope’s field.

-\item \textit{Exo‐zodiacal dust.} Circumstellar dust belts in other planetary systems scatter host‐star light and can exceed our zodiacal level by factors of 3–10, with extreme debris disks reaching \(\sim20\times\) the Solar zodiacal brightness \citep{Mennesson2016}.
+\item \textit{Exo-zodiacal dust.} Circumstellar dust belts in other planetary systems scatter host-star light and can exceed our zodiacal level by factors of 3–10, with extreme debris disks reaching \(\sim20\times\) the Solar zodiacal brightness \citep{Mennesson2016}.
 This additional component adds

-Exo‐zodiacal light is concentrated near the host star and may vary strongly with system inclination and dust grain properties.
-Note that measurements of exo‐zodiacal levels around nearby stars remain highly uncertain—surveys to date (e.g.\ \cite{Mennesson2016,Ertel2020}) show a broad spread, and in some systems the exo‐zodi can even exceed our own by factors $\gg10$, making it the dominant diffuse background.
+Exo-zodiacal light is concentrated near the host star and may vary strongly with system inclination and dust grain properties.
+Note that measurements of exo-zodiacal levels around nearby stars remain highly uncertain---surveys to date (e.g.\ \cite{Mennesson2016,Ertel2020}) show a broad spread, and in some systems the exo-zodi can even exceed our own by factors $\gg10$, making it the dominant diffuse background.
+(The impact of exozodiacal surface brightness on direct-imaging yield and target prioritization has been quantified in survey trade studies \citep{Stark2014MaxYield,Stark2019YieldLandscape}.)

 \item \textit{Diffuse Galactic light.} Starlight from the Milky Way scattered by interstellar dust (Galactic cirrus) contributes a diffuse foreground of order \(24.0\)\,mag arcsec\(^{-2}\) in the optical \citep{Ienaka2013}, yielding